shaharsa/DVSA/README.md

 The aim of DVSA is to **practice some of the most common serverless vulnerabilities**, with a simple straightforward interface.

-Please note, there are **both documented and undocumented vulnerabilities** with this software.
+Please note, there are both **documented & undocumented vulnerabilities** with this software.
 This is intentional.
 You are encouraged to try and discover as many issues as possible.